carabiner-dev/vcslocator/README.md

 ## Copyright

-This moduke is released under the Apache 2.0 license and copyright by Carabiner Systems, Inc. Feel free to open issues, send pull requests to improve the module os simply let us know how you are using it.
+This module is released under the Apache 2.0 license and copyright by Carabiner Systems, Inc. Feel free to open issues, send pull requests to improve the module os simply let us know how you are using it.
 We love feedback!